Werisu/customer-registration/README.md

 - should prevent identical submissions - customer search component
 - should prevent empty submissions - customer search component
 - 'should return customer observable correctly - customer search component
+- should redirect to "/" when logo is is clicked - header component

 ## Husky e Lint-Staged